Graph Signal Processing over a Probability Space of Shift Operators: Conclusion

 \section{Conclusion}

 We have presented a new GSP framework over a probability space of shift operators.
 This is useful in applications where the underlying graph topology is uncertain or where we do not know \emph{a priori} what is a shift operator consistent with the observations.
-We develop the concepts of Fourier transform, convolution, and band-pass filters.
+We develop the concepts of Fourier transform, MFC filters, and band-pass filters.
 We discuss and develop methods to allow a change of the underlying probability space of shift operators, which we call a base change.
 Finally, the usefulness of our framework is demonstrated with numerical experiments on both synthetic and real datasets.

-For future work, we will explore how to gain knowledge of the distribution with even less prior information available, so that the current framework can be applied.
+For future work, we will explore how to gain knowledge of the distribution with even less prior information, so that the current framework can be applied.
+Complex graph Fourier transform and the more general GGSP have been proposed \cite{Bel19, Ji19}.
+It may bring new insights by synergizing these frameworks with our probabilistic approach.
 Another interesting future research direction is to explore the possibility of using the framework to develop new graph neural network methods.

 \appendices